top of page

 HAPPY ENDINGS

-Updated: Nov 13, 2020
+Updated: Nov 10, 2024

 What my stories DO all have in common is that some form of justice is usually attained.
 It may not be the justice of the law, or Divine Justice, or a super-convoluted and disgusting federal court plea-bargain-type justice, or even poetic justice, but the really-really-really bad guys get their comeuppance.
-In my universe, at least.

 Okay, then.
-Give us a few examples.
+Give us some examples

 Sure.
 But no spoilers.

-First, there’s the overly long A TYRANNY OF GOD, for which I’m seriously considering a title change.
-Sounds like a treatise on atheism, but it’s not.
+The title "A Tyranny of God" sounds like a treatise on atheism, but it’s not.
 Not at all.
-There’s a lot about what happens inside the Roman Catholic Church, but without the backstory you wouldn’t have any context in which to understand the genesis of the crisis that impacts the main character (learned that in an online writing course).
-I’ll admit to a convoluted plot with lots of sub-plots that you’ll need to plow a furrow through, but that’s why I threw in some raunchy sex with nuns to keep your interest.
+There’s a lot about what happens backstage in the Roman Catholic Church, but without the backstory the reader wouldn’t have any context in which to understand the genesis of the crisis that impacts the main character (I learned this in an online writing course).
+I’ll admit to a convoluted plot with lots of sub-plots that one needs to plow a furrow through, but that’s why I threw in some raunchy sex with nuns to keep readers' interest.

-So, if you enjoy a dose of eroticism, bloody murder aboard a stinking fish boat pitching and rolling in the Pacific Ocean, or an exposé of First National Bank’s financing of the Nazi war machine, plus a little grand opera to boot, then this book is for you.
-Unfortunately, it’s not in print.
-A novel in search of a literary agent.
-Like the lady said, this is an author of mostly unpublished novels.
+So, if you enjoy a dose of eroticism, bloody murder aboard a stinking fish boat pitching and rolling in the North Pacific Ocean, or an exposé of First National Bank’s financing of the Nazi war machine, plus a dash of grand opera, then this book is for you.

 A reader‘s comment: